 personal one that not everyone will understand.
 The important thing is

 how you feel about it.
 If you've met your goals, then your surgery is a

 Please contact us for more information about the cost for this procedure.
 Some plastic surgery procedures are covered by health insurance.
 There are also several financing options which may make your surgery affordable.

 We want to be your first choice when it comes to cosmetic surgery, skin care, and life enhancing services delivered by a team committed to compassion, education, and excellence.

 Using a delicate balance of science and art, our physicians can customized every surgery to meet your personal needs and goals.
-Our six surgeons: Dr. Lawrence Ruf, Dr. Scott Vann, Dr. Barbara Davies, Dr. Chris Pettigrew, Dr. Dan Deloach, and Dr. Carl Pearl recognize that no two people are alike.
+Our seven surgeons: Dr. Lawrence Ruf, Dr. Scott Vann, Dr. Barbara Davies, Dr. Chris Pettigrew, Dr. Dan Deloach, Dr. Carl Pearl, and Dr. Luke Curtsinger recognize that no two people are alike.
 You are unique and we are, too.